 When developing a product, the given constraints and boundaries aren't always easy to handle.
-But as long as they are realistic and used wisely it shouldn't interfere in building a great product.
+But as long as they are realistic and used wisely it shouldn't interfere with building a great product.
 The most common constraints are set on scope, budget, schedule or quality.

-In traditional plan driven projects, the features are described and estimated up front.
+In traditional plan-driven projects, the features are described and estimated upfront.
 The time and cost necessary to deliver these features should be clear at the beginning of the project.
 After the requirement analyses phase the scope, schedule and budget get frozen and the phases of design, implementation and testing start.
 Everything with the big-bang deadline in mind at which everything must come together magically.

-Scrum projects are value driven.
-Given the complexity and unpredictability of software development an up front fixed scope isn't possible.
+Scrum projects are value-driven.
+Given the complexity and unpredictability of software development an upfront fixed scope isn't possible.
 Therefore the budget and schedule are often fixed, but the scope isn't.
 Because Scrum always focuses on the features with the highest value, the features that aren't done at the end date are the ones with the lowest priority.

 Another variety is one that can occur in both traditional and Scrum projects but for sure is a recipe for disaster.
-And I know, it may sound like a Product Owners dream, but in my experience it's a nightmare for a project:
+And I know, it may sound like a Product Owners dream, but in my experience, it's a nightmare for a project:

 A customer with an apparently unlimited budget